deleteman/deleteman.github.io/_posts/2019-07-15-wpforms-a-typeform-alternative-wordpress.md

 - Custom captchas, to keep those f’ing robots away from your forms
 - And some other minor details.

 That's what you get from their basic pack, paying around USD 7 a month, that’s all.
-Yes, it’s true, if you compare one-to-one Typeform’s basic plan and WPForms, the first one has more features, of course, at a considerably higher cost.
+Yes, it’s true, if you compare one-to-one Typeform’s basic plan and [WPForms](https://www.shareasale.com/r.cfm?u=2099099&m=64312&b=834775), the first one has more features, of course, at a considerably higher cost.

-The other hand of this comparison is also something you want to consider: if you’re in fact, willing to spend some money, the Elite level for WPForm sits at USD 600 a year, while for Typeform, their “Pro+” tier is 100 dollars more expensive (seating at USD 700).
+The other hand of this comparison is also something you want to consider: if you’re in fact, willing to spend some money, the Elite level for [WPForms](https://www.shareasale.com/r.cfm?u=2099099&m=64312&b=834775) sits at USD 600 a year, while for Typeform, their “Pro+” tier is 100 dollars more expensive (seating at USD 700).

 ## What about their UX?